What is Technical Writing?

 Since they’re for employees across the company (or a specific team), they have to communicate expectations in a very straightforward way.

-Doing so can help avoid potential lawsuits and uphold the organization’s reputation.
+Doing so avoids potential lawsuits and upholds the organization’s reputation.

 Business Plans and Proposals